PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-2-0-available.md

 ### Improvements

+**Correclty checking overrides during module installation**

+PrestaShop used to check for overrides during module installation, but the process didn’t fully block installation if a conflicting override was found.
+Even with a conflict and warning message, the module would still appear as installed in the database, potentially causing side effects.
+This issue has been [fixed](https://github.com/PrestaShop/PrestaShop/pull/36639) and mechanism for checking overrides during the module installation has been improved.

 **New hook `actionFrontControllerSetVariablesBefore`**

 A [new hook is available](https://github.com/PrestaShop/PrestaShop/pull/36657) for assigning general purpose variables before the core does it.
 This hook is called `actionFrontControllerSetVariablesBefore` and is available in the `FrontController` class.
 You can read about potential use cases in the pull request.